-GSW Water Heating, the warrantor, extends the following LIMITED WARRANTY to the owner of this water heater.
+The warrantor extends the following LIMITED WARRANTY to the owner of this water heater.

-1. THE TANK
+1 THE TANK

-If the glass-lined tank in this water heater shall prove to the satisfaction of the warrantor to have leaked due to natural corrosion from potable water therein, during the first THREE years after initial installation, the warrantor will supply a complete new John Wood water heater of equivalent size and current model.
-Some government agencies require energy efficient standards for water heaters.
-In the event that regulations prohibit the sale of a model of equivalent size and construction, the warrantor will provide a model which complies with the regulations of your area, in which case the consumer will be charged the difference in price between the like replacement and the energy efficient model required.
+If the glass-lined tank in this water heater shall prove upon examination by the warrantor to have leaked due to natural corrosion from potable water therein, during the first THREE years after initial installation, the warrantor will supply a replacement tank less burner and controls or a complete new water heater of equivalent size and current model at the warrantor's option.
+Some government agencies are requiring energy efficient standards for water heaters.
+In the event regulations prohibit sale of a model of equivalent size and construction, the warrantor will provide a model which complies with the regulations of your area, in which case the consumer will be charged the difference in price between the like replacement and the energy efficient model required.
 The warranty on the replacement water heater will be limited to the unexpired term of the original warranty.